iomedhealth/OMOPAnalyticsGuide/docs/data_enablement/index.md

 has_children: false
 ---

-# Preparing a Hospital for Research
+# Preparing a Data Holder for Clinical Research

 The Data Space Platform prepares a Data Holder’s clinical data for secondary use in research.
 This process, called Data Enablement, enhances a hospital’s ability to participate in multicenter research, improve operations, and support clinical decision-making.